 So where are these companies based?
-VPNetworks LLC and Data Protection Services LLC are both based in Orlando, Florida.
+VPNetworks LLC and Data Protection Services LLC are both based in the United States, — specifically in Orlando, Florida.
 Interestingly, in 2013 it seems that TorGuard moved offshore from the USA to Nevis, West Indies.
 However, more recently, the company moved back to the USA.

 2. NordVPN vs TorGuard speed tests

 The speed of a VPN is extremely important.
-All VPNs slow down your connection to some extent.
-But some VPNs affect performance more than others.
-So let’s examine who comes out on top in TorGuard vs NordVPN speed tests.
+All VPNs slow down your connection to some extent, but some VPNs affect performance more than others.
+So let’s see who comes out on top in TorGuard vs NordVPN speed tests.

 Note: All tests were performed on a 500 Mbps connection from our location in the United States.

-First we tested both services using their respective VPN servers in the United Kingdom.
+Lastly, we also tested servers in the United Kingdom.
 This is a popular location for those needing a UK VPN due to eroding privacy laws in that region.

 TorGuard server in UK: 152 Mbps

 These results aren’t, horrible, but they also are not impressive.
-Losing most of the capacity of the internet connection isn’t good at all.
 Now let’s see if NordVPN is faster than TorGuard.